EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate the pseudo-random nonce N_V

-* Choose a session identifier S_V and store it for the length of the protocol.
+* Choose an unused session identifier S_V and store it for the length of the protocol.

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U from the algorithms proposed in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.